renovate-bot/GoogleCloudPlatform-_-data-to-ai/README.md

 There is a chance you will get an error when creating a Cloud Run function the first time you run the script.
 Wait for a few minutes and try again.

-You might also get a transient error "Resource precondition failed" related to creating BigQuery models.
-If the error message indicates that "...error_result is list of object with 1 element" then the model creation failed (due to a transient error related to a service account's permissions).
+You might also get a transient error "Error creating Routine: googleapi: Error 404: Not found: Model ..."  then a BigQuery model creation failed (due to a transient error related to a service account's permissions).
 Run this script to force re-running the SQL statements which create the models:

 ```shell
 ./force-rerunning-model-creation-scripts.sh
 terraform apply
 ```

-If the precondition fails with `"...state is "RUNNING"` message, please wait a few seconds and re-run `terraform apply` again.

 ## Created infrastructure artifacts